Myron Rolle: Medical career

 Rolle announced his intent to leave the NFL to attend medical school in 2013.
 He enrolled at Florida State University College of Medicine and graduated in May 2017.
 Rolle matched to a neurosurgery residency at Massachusetts General Hospital and Harvard Medical School.
-Rolle is a Global Neurosurgery Fellow at Harvard Medical School.
+Rolle was a Global Neurosurgery Fellow at Harvard Medical School.
 In July 2020, Rolle stated he felt that due to COVID-19 the NFL should delay or cancel the 2020 season.

 Personal life

 He is the son of Whitney and Beverly Rolle.
 Myron is the youngest of five: Marchant, Marvis, Mordecai and McKinley.
 Rolle is the cousin of former safety Antrel Rolle, linebacker Brian Rolle, and former cornerback Samari Rolle.

-Myron married pediatric dentist, Dr. Latoya Legrand-Rolle, in 2017.
+Myron married pediatric dentist Dr. Latoya Legrand-Rolle in 2017.
 He and his wife have two sets of twins, and the family resides in Orlando, Florida.
 Rolle is a Christian.

 He was honored with membership into Omicron Delta Kappa in 2008 at FSU.